Dr. ZeffDesignation: ND LAC

 Dr. Rebecca ZeffDesignation: ND

-When she’s not at work, Rebecca is often pursuing one of numerous goals, which include homesteading, plastic-free living, martial arts, and fitness.
-She enjoys cooking, eating, reading, dancing, knitting, gardening, and spending time outdoors in the Washington countryside where she lives with her husband.
+When she’s not at work, Rebecca is often pursuing one of numerous interests, which include homemaking, homesteading, plastic-free living, martial arts, and fitness.
+She enjoys cooking, eating, reading, dancing, knitting, gardening, and spending time outdoors in the Washington countryside where she lives with her husband, son, and all their chickens and ducks.